 Researchers are often pushed to publish their work in high impact journals, but we must not forget that regional journals are as important, despite their low profiles.
 Sometimes, research findings that may initially seem internationally insignificant could revolutionise future theoretical and experimental developments around the globe.
 Equally, basic regional science out of scope for high profile journals is important to local communities and so it needs a home.
 Our journal prides itself on publishing a range of types of research communication and on rigorous standards of peer-review.
 We have a long history and are cited internationally – recognition which we want to continue for many decades to come.

 Papers are now invited for the 2023 annual edition of the Proceedings of The Royal Society of Queensland.
 All enquiries about the suitability of a manuscript should be directed to the Honorary Editor, A/Prof. Julien Louys, via editor AT royalsocietyqld.org.au.
 Before submitting, please consult the 2023 Guide to Authors.
-More details in the Call for Papers (to come).
-Deadline for receipt of manuscripts in time to be printed in the 2023 print edition is 1 July 2023, but manuscripts can be accepted at any time and will be published online as soon as they have survived peer review and revision.
+Deadline for receipt of manuscripts in time to be printed in the 2023 print edition is 1 July 2023, but manuscripts can be accepted at any time and will be published online as soon as they have survived peer review, revision and typesetting.

 From Volume 124, papers published in the Proceedings are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Licence.
 Individual articles may be copied or downloaded for private, scholarly and not-for-profit use.
 Quotations may be extracted provided that the author/s and The Royal Society of Queensland are acknowledged.
 Queries regarding republication of papers, or parts of papers such as figures and photographs, should be sent to the Secretary of The Royal Society of Queensland (rsocqld AT gmail.com).
 The right to charge fees for reproduction is transferred upon publication to and retained by the Society.